torvalds/linux/Documentation/bpf/kfuncs.rst

 The KF_TRUSTED_ARGS flag is used for kfuncs taking pointer arguments.
-It indicates that the all pointer arguments are valid, and that all pointers to BTF objects have been passed in their unmodified form (that is, at a zero offset, and without having been obtained from walking another pointer).
+It indicates that the all pointer arguments are valid, and that all pointers to BTF objects have been passed in their unmodified form (that is, at a zero offset, and without having been obtained from walking another pointer, with one exception described below).

 There are two types of pointers to kernel objects which are considered "valid":